MODEL SPOTLIGHT | Subcutaneous and Systemic Preclinical Modeling of A20 Murine B Cell Lymphoma

 - Researchers use preclinical mouse modeling of lymphoma to explore novel combination strategies of conventional chemotherapy or radiation and immunomodulatory agents.

-- MI Bioresearch has developed the A20 tumor model, a murine B cell lymphoma, to support these immuno-oncology applications.
+- We developed the A20 tumor model, a murine B cell lymphoma, to support these immuno-oncology applications.

-Building upon our 2017 A20 model spotlight, MI Bioresearch continued its efforts to expand characterization of the A20 model.
+Building upon our 2017 A20 model spotlight, we continued efforts to expand characterization of the A20 model.
 In our current spotlight we present initial anti-tumor response data in established subcutaneous A20 tumors as well as present growth kinetics of the systemic luciferase-enabled A20 model with tumor progression monitored by bioluminescence imaging (BLI).

 Download the full article to see why the A20 model provides robust preclinical means to study B Cell lymphoma by both subcutaneous and systemic methods.